-- Framing charts must be shared between all vendors to ensure resolution and framing consistency and pixel-for-pixel accuracy throughout the entire imaging pipeline.
+- Framing charts should always be shared between all vendors to ensure resolution and framing consistency and pixel-for-pixel accuracy throughout the entire imaging pipeline.

 - Please contact your Post Management or VFX contact at Netflix if you feel you will have issues fulfilling this requirement.